Future-Power-Networks/Power-System-Analysis-Toolbox/README.md

-# Important Note:
+# An Important Note:

-The toolbox has been moved to [SimplexPowerSystem](https://github.com/Future-Power-Networks/Simplex-Power-System): https://github.com/Future-Power-Networks/Simplex-Power-System.
+The toolbox has been moved to SimplexPowerSystem: https://github.com/Future-Power-Networks/Simplex-Power-System.

-Yitong Li (yitong.li15@imperial.ac.uk)
+Please feel free to contact Yitong Li (yitong.li15@imperial.ac.uk) if you have any inquires.